mdeacey/facebook-gpt-shopify/docs/day_three.md

 - **python-dotenv**: Manages environment variables.
 - **httpx**: Handles async HTTP requests.

+These dependencies, already included for the Facebook OAuth setup, are sufficient for Shopify OAuth as well.

 ---

-## Step 8: .gitignore and LICENSE
+## Step 7: .gitignore and LICENSE

-No changes needed for `.gitignore` or `LICENSE`, as they already cover sensitive files and the MIT License.
+No changes are needed for `.gitignore` or `LICENSE`, as they already cover sensitive files and the MIT License from previous chapters.

 **Why no changes?**
 - **.gitignore**: Excludes `.env` and other artifacts.